 5) Allows for 24/7 support

 For example, a chatbot allows for online assistance without any human interaction.
 For certain workflows, chatbots can notify on-call staff regarding a service interruption.
-Below is an example of HubSpot's chatbot, an always-on solution that can guide users through a chat flow based on the buttons they tap.

 This type of always-on service extends beyond customer support.
 Your prospects need help, too.
 Intelligent chatbots can collect contact information from leads without filling out any forms.
 Then, that chatbot escalates the lead to a sales agent so they can call them the next day.